kleros/arbitrable-contract-libraries/README.md

     }
 ```

-Withdrawals are performed per crowdfunder and is their responsibility the claim the rewards. `_beneficiary` is the crowdfunder address and `_round` the appeal round they contributed to.
-For the sake of efficiency and simplicity, we also add a method to withdraw from many rounds at once:
+Withdrawals are performed per crowdfunder and is their responsibility to claim the rewards. `_beneficiary` is the crowdfunder address and `_round` the appeal round they contributed to.
+For the sake of efficiency and simplicity, we also provide a method to withdraw from many rounds at once:

 ```js
     function batchRoundWithdraw(address payable _beneficiary, uint256 _cursor, uint256 _count) external {